xpublish-community/xpublish/docs/source/tutorial.rst

 * ``/datasets/rasm/info`` returns information about the ``rasm`` dataset
 * ``/datasets/invalid_dataset_id/info`` returns a 404 HTTP error

-The application has also one more API endpoint:
+The application also has one more API endpoint:

 * ``/datasets``: returns the list of the ids (keys) of all published datasets

-Note that custom routes work for multiple datasets just as well as for a single dataset, no code change is required.
+Note that custom routes work for multiple datasets just as well as for a single dataset.
+No code change is required.
 Taking the example above,

 .. code-block:: python